irfankhan11221/Ecommerce/README.md

 # Ecommerce
-This is my first project in which i build a full functional ecommerce website using laravel php and mysql database
+This is my first project in which i build a full functional ecommerce website using html css js laravel php and mysql database